ktauchathuranga/MorseEncoder/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate. and big thank goes to the dev friends in this [Arduino Forum](https://forum.arduino.cc/t/i-need-help-with-my-library/1167276/21)
+Please make sure to update tests as appropriate. and a big thanks goes to the dev friends in this [Arduino Forum](https://forum.arduino.cc/t/i-need-help-with-my-library/1167276/21)

 ## License